cs107e/cs107e.github.io/guides/console.md

 When doing this, the usb serial breakout board appears at a serial device, or COM port.

+**Windows and Linux**

-- On Windows and Linux, there is now need to install any drivers to use the breakout board.
+There is now need to install any drivers to use the breakout board.

+**Mac OSX**

-- On the Mac, you need to install the
+On the Mac, you need to install the
 CP210X usb to uart bridge vcp drivers
-Download [Version 3.1](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.asp) of the drivers.
+Download [Version 3.1](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) of the drivers.
 Clicking on the download link will download the file `Mac_OSX_VCP_Driver.zip`.
 Opening this file will uncompress and you will see a new file,